 If there are no complications with the work, the job should only take around one hour, and because no adhesives are involved there is no curing time to worry about – the vehicle can be driven straight away.

-Your vehicle’s security, safety and ability to withstand weather depends upon all the glass being intact and undamaged, so it makes sense to put your rear door glass replacement into the hands of someone who is competent to do the job properly.
-For access to reliable and reputable automotive glazing specialists, you can’t do better than use the myWindshield network if you need to replace your damaged glass.
+Your vehicle’s security, safety and ability to withstand weather depends upon all the glass being intact and undamaged, so it makes sense to put your car door window replacement and windshield replacement into the hands of someone who is competent to do the job properly.
+For access to reliable and reputable auto glass specialists, you can’t do better than use the myWindshield network.

 Did you know, the windshield, and all the other panes of glass that are fitted into your vehicle, are essential to the strength of the structure?
 It’s easy to just think of them as simply ways to let in light and to see out, but in fact, whether you drive a car, van, SUV or truck, the glass contributes around 30% of the total structural strength.
 Each piece has undergone rigorous design and testing to ensure it helps to streamline the body shape, and therefore help with gas mileage.
 The type of glass used for each type of pane (toughened, laminated, tempered ...) has also been carefully selected in order to ensure driver and passenger safety if some kind of collision or other damaging incident occurs.
 Even small areas of damage, whether it is a scratch, a rock chip or a crack, can compromise the vehicle’s capability to keep the occupants safe, and should be assessed and rectified to prevent them developing further.

-All the members of the myWindshield network are on hand to offer their expertise on all matters relating to your vehicle glass, so if you need the back door glass replaced, you know where to go.
-With certified mobile technicians and repair centers across the US, we guarantee you will get the best in customer care combined with consistently high-quality workmanship, at best prices.
+All the members of the myWindshield network are on hand to offer their expertise on all matters relating to your vehicle glass.
+With certified mobile technicians and auto glass shops across the US, we guarantee you will get the best in customer care combined with consistently high-quality workmanship, at best prices.